Sportsbet: Politics

 Sportsbet has markets for elections in many countries.
 These include federal, state and territory elections in Australia, federal elections in Canada, general elections in New Zealand and the United Kingdom, presidential elections in the United States.
 This includes markets such as "Democratic/Republican presidential nominee", "next Labor/Liberal leader", "next Conservative/Labour leader" and "year of the next Australian federal election".
 It has also included special markers such as "next NSW Liberal leader" for the 2023 NSW Liberal Party leadership election, "next Western Australian Premier" (following the resignation of Mark McGowan) and "next state/territory to elect a Liberal government" following the 2023 New South Wales state election, which saw the Labor Party hold power federally and in every mainland state or territory, leaving Tasmania as the only state with a Liberal government.

 However, political odds on Sportsbet have faced controversy before.

 Entertainment

 Sportsbet has markets for several television programs when they occur, including reality television programs and award shows amongst others.

 Controversies

+2019 federal election

 For the 2019 Australian federal election, Sportsbet tipped the Labor Party, led by Bill Shorten, to defeat the incumbent Coalition government, led by Scott Morrison.
 Sportsbet paid out all bets for Labor winning the election two days before the election, which was won by the Coalition and Morrison was re-elected Prime Minister.
 Sportsbet lost over $5.2 million due to the early payout for an incorrect result.
-Another mistake made was the option of punters betting on the Family First Party to win the 2019 election, which had a 1000/1 chance to win despite the party being dissolved in 2017.
+Furthermore, Sportsbet had allowed wagers on the Family First Party to win the 2019 election, which had a 1000/1 chance to win despite the party being dissolved in 2017.

+Class action lawsuit

+In December 2024, Maurice Blackburn filed a class action lawsuit in the Supreme Court of Victoria, alleging that its in-play bets (also known as live bets) made during sporting events were illegal because they required customers to call Sportsbet over the phone to obtain a code as part of placing a bet, resulting in a bet that occurred after the sporting event.
+The case is scheduled to go to trial in August 2026.